-- Caution: Maintain firm grip on guidewire at all times.
+≜ Caution: Maintain firm grip on guidewire at all times.
 Keep sufficient guidewire length exposed at hub for handling purposes.
-A non-controlled guidewire can lead to wire embolism. - Warning: Do not aspirate with guidewire in place or air may enter syringe. - Caution: Do not reinfuse blood to minimize the risk of blood leakage from rear (cap) of syringe. - Warning: Do not withdraw guidewire against needle bevel to minimize the risk of possible severing or damaging of guidewire. - Remove introducer needle and Arrow[®] Raulerson Syringe (or catheter) while holding SWG in place. - 6.
-Use centimeter markings on SWG to adjust indwelling length according to desired depth of indwelling catheter placement. - 7.
-Enlarge cutaneous puncture site with cutting edge of scalpel, where provided, positioned away from SWG.
+A non-controlled guidewire can lead to wire embolism.
+Warning : Do not aspirate with guidewire in place or air may enter syringe.
+A Caution: Do not reinfuse blood to reduce risk of blood leakage from rear (cap) of syringe. ∕ \Warning: Do not withdraw guidewire against needle bevel to reduce risk of possible severing or damaging of guidewire.

+- Remove introducer needle and Arrow® Raulerson Syringe (or catheter) while holding SWG in place. - 6.
+Use centimeter markings on SWG to adjust indwelling length according to desired depth of indwelling catheter placement. - Enlarge cutaneous puncture site with cutting edge of scalpel, if necessary, positioned away from guidewire.